|Fastest Growing Market:||Asia Pacific|

 - The commercial sector is the largest segment in the modular construction market.
 Commercial buildings are constructed using the modular construction process, in accordance with the International Building Code (IBC) or a version of a code modeled after the IBC and state regulations.

-- In Asia-Pacific, China is considered to be one of the leading countries in the construction of shopping centers.
+- In Asia Pacific, China is considered one of the leading countries in the construction of shopping centers.
 China’s shopping malls sector has enjoyed robust development over the recent years, and 7,000 more malls are estimated to be opened by 2025.
 The total number of malls (with a gross floor area over 10,000 sq. m and not operating on a strata-titled basis) in China’s top 30 cities is estimated to increase to 1,445 units in 2019, at an annual growth rate of 13%.

 - Developers are investing billions of dollars into projects across China to reinvent the enclosed mall experience with dramatic spaces and a focus on consumers over goods.

-- Additionally, Travis Kalanick, Uber co-founder, is currently looking at prospects to build a new fortune by investing in Habitas, a start-up that advertises itself as a ‘Club Med for Millennials’ and will use 3D technology to create hotels and resorts in fast-time.
+- Additionally, Travis Kalanick, Uber co-founder, is currently looking at prospects to build a new fortune by investing in Habitas, a start-up that advertises itself as a ‘Club Med for Millennials’ and may use 3D technology to create hotels and resorts in fast-time.
 Habitas has already raised USD 20 million to grow its ‘3D printed hotel’ concept from its Mexico base to Asia, and the Middle-East and Africa.

 To understand key trends, Download Sample Report

-Asia-Pacific Region to Dominate the Market
+Asia Pacific to Dominate the Market

 - The Chinese government rolled out massive construction plans, including making provisions for the movement of 250 million people to its new megacities, over the next ten years, despite the efforts to rebalance its economy to a more service-oriented form.

-- The country has the largest building market in the world, making up 20% of all construction investment globally.
+- The country has the largest building market in the world, making up 20% of all construction investment, globally.
 The country alone is expected to spend nearly USD 13 trillion on buildings by 2030, which is expected to stimulate the demand for the modular construction market.

 To understand geography trends, Download Sample Report